SandiyosDev/Uptime-Kuma-Tailscale-Docker/readme.md

-# Uptime Kuma with Tailscale Docker Image for ARM64
+# Uptime Kuma with Tailscale Docker Image for AMD64/ARM64/ARM(v7)

-This Dockerfile is your ticket to building an M-series Mac friendly image for [Uptime Kuma](https://github.com/louislam/uptime-kuma) with [Tailscale](https://tailscale.com) support; Uptime Kuma is a self-hosted monitoring tool, and Tailscale is a zero config VPN, making this combination a pretty useful one.
+This Dockerfile is your ticket to building a docker image for [Uptime Kuma](https://github.com/louislam/uptime-kuma) with [Tailscale](https://tailscale.com) support; Uptime Kuma is a self-hosted monitoring tool, and Tailscale is a zero config VPN, making this combination a pretty useful one.

 The Dockerfile provided always fetches the latest version of Tailscale during the build, so you're always up-to-date.